-Our company supply and intermediates ORIGINAL BERGAMOT OF CALABRIA, a citrus fruit whose worldwide cultivation is concentrated mostly in Italy (about 90%), in the province of Reggio Calabria.
+Our company supplies ORIGINAL BERGAMOT OF CALABRIA, a citrus fruit whose worldwide cultivation is concentrated mostly in Italy (about 90%), in the province of Reggio Calabria.

-SMAF Associates LTD operates in the Bergamot sector as a mediator - national and international "Broker".
+SMAF Associates LTD operates in the Bergamot sector as a supplier - national and international "manufacturer".
 Our activity towards the Bergamot starts from a long experience in the agricultural products market, in the buying, selling, import-export, logistics, sea-to-sea and land transport, insurance and customs issues.
 We also sell the Calabrian BERGAMOT DERIVATIVES: essence, debris, puree and juice.

 Our company is the leader in the distribution of Calabrian Bergamot.

 The presence of liaison offices in Calabria ensures us a strategic position for the supply and distribution of goods.
 We are the privileged interlocutor for the World of Commercial Catering and Collective Food, the HORECA sector and all the business forms that need a high level of service as well as a constant and customized quality standard.

 The bergamot cultivation is rooted on the Ionian coast of Reggio Calabria, in the area from Villa San Giovanni to Gioiosa Jonica, on an area of about 1500 hectares, with a cultivation that makes 20,000 tons of fruit with an average of 100,000 kg. of essential oil.

 Bergamot is mainly cultivated in alluvial and clayey limestone fields, where a greater yield of essential oil is obtained.
 The best fields are those located in hilly areas not subject to frost and exposed to good sun-lighting.
 In fact, bergamot is very sensitive to thermal swings and can be damaged if the temperature drops below 3 ° C or rises too much; it also needs frequent irrigation.